BIDS/repro-case-studies/case-studies/omesnard.md

 4. for main results in a publication, sharing data, plotting scripts, and figures under CC-BY;
 5. uploading preprints to arXiv at the time of submission of a paper;
 6. releasing code no later than the time of submission of a paper;
-7. adding a "Reproducibility" declaration to each publication;
+7. adding a "Reproducibility" statement to each publication;
 8. keeping an up-to-date web presence.

-Some of these items have to do with making our research materials open access and discoverable.
+Some of these items have to do with making our research materials and methods open access and discoverable.
 The core of this pledge is releasing the code, the data, and the analysis/visualization scripts.
 Already this can be time consuming and demanding.
-Yet, we have come to consider the most basic level of reproducibility.
+Yet, we have come to consider these steps the most basic level of reproducible research.
-On attempting to reproduce a previous study by our research group, we realize how much more rigor is required to achieve full replication (Peng, 2011).
+On undertaking a full replication study of a previous publication by our research group, we came to realize how much more rigor is required to achieve this, in the context of computational fluid dynamics of unsteady flows.
-By this, we mean that independent researchers, investigating the same scientific hypothesis should arrive to the same conclusions.
+We use the term "full replication" in the sense presented by Peng (2011), that is, completing an independent study using new methods to collect new data, arriving in the end at the same scientific findings.
-In computational fluid dynamics, full replication of the findings can involve using a different code (or a different method).
+In computational fluid dynamics, full replication of the findings can involve using a different code that implements the same numerical method, or a code that implements a different numerical method altogether but solves the same mathematical model.
+Because we are solving the Navier-Stokes equations—an unsteady and nonlinear model—certain problem scenarios can present particular challenges to replication.

 ##### Workflow diagram